microsoft/vscode-docs/docs/remote/wsl.md

 ## Managing extensions

 VS Code runs extensions one of two places: locally on the UI / client side, or in WSL.
-While "personalization" extensions (along with a few others) install locally, most installed extensions will reside inside WSL.
+While extensions that affect the VS Code UI, like themes and snippets, are installed locally, most extensions will reside inside WSL.

 If you search for an extension in the Extensions view and install, it will automatically be installed in the correct location.
 Once installed, you can tell where an extension is installed based on the category it is in.
 There will be **Local - Installed** category and one for WSL.